JakubTesarek/JakubTesarek/README.md

 # Jakub Tesárek

 > I'm a backend engineer working mainly with Python.
-But I'm a fast learner and I'm open to all stacks.
+But I'm a fast learner, and I'm open to all stacks.

 ## Contacts